drhaynes/hybrid-mobile-web/README.md

 ## Technical Information

+### Native Mobile App Context Detection

+The web app uses the presence of pre-defined user agent string `nativeMobileAppUserAgent` to detect if it is running in a native mobile web view context or not.

+The custom react hook [`useAppInNativeMobileContext`](./web/src/hooks/useAppInNativeMobileContext.ts) can then be used from any component to render or behave conditionally depending on whether the web app is running in a web or native mobile web view.

+### Next.js Link router bypass

+When the Next.js router is in use, iOS web view navigation delegate methods are never invoked in native code.

+To bypass this, the Next.js `Link` component is wrapped, see: [`WrappedLink`](./web/src/components/WrappedLink/WrappedLink.tsx).

+The wrapped link uses standard links when in a native context, and the usual Next.js `Link` components when in a normal web context.

-* Next.js & React for web app.
+This component should be used for all links in the web app.

-***[TODO]***
+With link navigation interception working on the native side, navigation can then be routed to a native view if one exists for a given link.

+### Hiding of components (such as header & footer)

+* TODO: How react compoents can be hidden (useful for preventing unwanted navigation to other parts of the main web app).

+### Message passing

-* How messages are passed back and forth (useful for passing JWTs or other information back and forth between the native and web environments).
+* TODO: How messages are passed back and forth (useful for passing JWTs or other information back and forth between the native and web environments).

-* How the react header compoent is hidden (useful for preventing unwanted navigation to other parts of the main web app).

-* Navigation link overriding in the web view delegate (for displaying native views of pages that also exist on the web).

 ## License